 Our 2015 cruise on the Royal Princess started from the English port of Southampton, as did the Titanic’s inaugural and only voyage.
 Passengers began boarding the Titanic on the morning of Wed.
 April 10th 1912.
 There were three classes of accommodations: First, Second and Third classes.
 The First Class cabins were full of wealthy and famous people, including John Jacob Astor IV and his young second wife, Isidor Straus (owner of Macy’s Department Store) and his wife, Benjamin Guggenheim and the famous Molly Brown of musical comedy fame.

 That evening, Titanic docked briefly in Cherbourg, France to pick up more passengers.
-(Unlike a cruise where such a short stop would anger passengers eager to explore every possible port.)
+(Unlike a cruise where such a short stop would accommodate passengers eager to explore every possible port.)
 At 9PM Titanic sailed again for its final port stop.

 On Thursday, April 12th, Titanic arrived in Queenstown (now Cobh) in what was then part of the United Kingdom, but is now the Republic of Ireland.
 Cobh was one of our port stops, and I found it a charming and picturesque city, despite the gray skies that greeted us.